Death Valley National Park: Climate

 The hot, dry climate makes it difficult for soil to form.
 Mass wasting, the down-slope movement of loose rock, is therefore the dominant erosive force in mountainous areas, resulting in "skeletonized" ranges (mountains with very little soil on them).
 Sand dunes in the park, while famous, are not nearly as widespread as their fame or the dryness of the area may suggest.
 The Mesquite Flat dune field is the most easily accessible from the paved road just east of Stovepipe Wells in the north-central part of the valley and is primarily made of quartz sand.
 Another dune field is just 10 mi to the north but is instead mostly composed of travertine sand.
 The highest dunes in the park, and some of the highest in North America, are located in the Eureka Valley about 50 mi to the north of Stovepipe Wells, while the Panamint Valley dunes and the Saline Valley dunes are located west and northwest of the town, respectively.
 The Ibex dune field is near the seldom-visited Ibex Hill in the southernmost part of the park, just south of the Saratoga Springs marshland.
 All the latter four dune fields are accessible only via unpaved roads.
 Prevailing winds in the winter come from the north, and prevailing winds in the summer come from the south.
 Thus, the overall position of the dune fields remains more or less fixed.

 There are rare exceptions to the dry nature of the area.
-In 2005, an unusually wet winter created a 'lake' in the Badwater Basin and led to the greatest wildflower season in the park's history.
+In 2005, an unusually wet winter created an ephemeral lake in the Badwater Basin and led to the greatest wildflower season in the park's history.
 In October 2015, a "1000 year flood event" with over three inches of rain caused major damage in Death Valley National Park.
 A similar widespread storm in August 2022 damaged pavement and deposited debris on nearly every road, trapping 1,000 residents and visitors overnight.